-The role of text and tag lines attached to images is one of the most significant and strategic omissions in organisational branding and image regulations.
+The role of text and tag lines attached to images is one of the most significant and strategic omissions in organizational branding and image regulation.
 The use of captioning and surrounding text anchors the meanings of the image while offering flexibility to alter meanings for multiple contexts or campaigns.
-Although strict protocols acknowledging copyright of photographs exist, the content of the captions is less clearly outlined and enforced despite their power to alter meaning.
-The impact this has in communications, and the potential to mislead through text, was expressed by the Head of External Relations of the World Food Programme.
+Although strict protocols acknowledging copyright of photographs exist, the content of the captions is less clearly outlined and enforced despite its power to alter meaning.
+The impact this has in communication, and the potential to mislead through text, was expressed by the Head of External Relations of the World Food Programme.

-“Simple photographs, sometimes, have impact.
+Simple photographs, sometimes, have impact.
 But with a concise caption, it makes the photograph even more interesting.
-For example, when you have a woman working in a field, and you just put the caption ‘a widow’ even if we don’t know if that woman is a widow, her status, or if she has had three meals.
-Or if you put: ‘widow had one meal today trying to get something from the ground’ – now you know and you can relate.
-We are now asking photographers to add captions to their work and this has started giving us results.”
+For example, when you have a woman working in a field, and you just put the caption “a widow” even if we don’t know if that woman is a widow, her status, or if she has had three meals.
+Or if you put: “widow had one meal today trying to get something from the ground” – now you know and you can relate.
+We are now asking photographers to add captions to their work and this has started giving us results.

 The textual component attached to images to guide audience interpretation is often omitted from regulation; written texts can create the shock/horror-work that graphic imagery was able to do before ethical governance.
-The multimodal technique of combining images and text, or “mixed messaging” facilitates the use of positive imagery and negative taglines and vice versa.
+The multimodal technique of combining images and text, or “mixed messaging,” facilitates the use of positive imagery and negative taglines and vice versa.
 This makes distinctions between positive and negative largely unproductive categories for analysis.

-Informed consent is an ethical and practical concern when sourcing images, and different organisations adopt varying degrees of formality in the process.
+Informed consent is an ethical and practical concern when sourcing images, and different organizations adopt varying degrees of formality in the process.
 These positions vary from legislated demands to use formalized written consent forms to the less formal verbal notification of the purposes of filming.
-The use of written consent forms (or subject release forms) is thought to protect photographic subjects from false or non-consensual commercial use of their image.
+The use of written consent forms (or subject release forms) is thought to protect photographic subjects from false or nonconsensual commercial use of their image.
 However, misleading captions over which the subject has no control can easily undermine these protocols, and the final placement of photographs is generally not known at the time of filming.
-The forms are documents that protect the organisations from potential legal repercussions and ensure subjects do not legally challenge their veracity; they do little to protect the subject.
+The forms are documents that protect the organizations from potential legal repercussions and ensure that subjects do not legally challenge their veracity; they do little to protect the subject.
 The premise of the consent forms may be misleading, particularly in cases where photographic subjects are illiterate or living in areas with histories of land disputes and cases of child trafficking.
 The mandated signing of forms may in fact be unethical.

-Permission and tolerance for the digital manipulation of images also varies across organisational literature and raises issues about the protection of reputations of organisations and of photographic subjects.
-Misleading and inaccurate messages, which digital manipulation can produce, are to be avoided but some allowances for minor manipulation are made.
-The levels of manipulation condoned are based on a discussion of balancing the loss of credibility to the organisation weighed against the gain in the impact of images on audiences.
+Permission and tolerance for the digital manipulation of images also varies across organizational literature and raises issues about the protection of reputations of organizations and of photographic subjects.
+Misleading and inaccurate messages, which digital manipulation can produce, are to be avoided, but some allowances for minor manipulation are made.
+The levels of manipulation condoned are based on balancing the loss of credibility to the organization against the gain in the impact of images on audiences.